MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -SendModerationNotifications
-!!!
-Exchange Server 2010, Exchange Server 2013

-The SendModerationNotifications parameter specifies whether status notifications are sent to users when they send a message to the moderated distribution group.
-You can specify one of the following values:

-- Always

-- Internal

-- Never

-Set this parameter to Always if you want notifications to be sent to all senders.

-Set this parameter to Internal if you want notifications to be sent only to the senders who are internal to your organization.

-Set this parameter to Never to disable all status notifications.

-The default value is Never.

-The sender is always notified if the message is rejected by the moderators, regardless of the value of this parameter.

-!!!
-Exchange Server 2016

 The SendModerationNotifications parameter specifies when moderation notification messages are sent.
 Valid values are:

 - Always: Notify all senders when their messages aren't approved.
 This is the default value.